 2. Word/Sound Imitation: At the same time I target requesting I work on early developing sounds by giving the child visual cues (see the video below) as I say the /m/ and /p/ in "give me" and "open."
 While playing, I also use words like "push" and "more" to keep targeting these sounds.
 For example, as the child is squeezing the play doh, I often go "p, p, p, push!" (paired with the visual cue as seen on the video), and then I ask him to repeat the sound and word.

 Here you can see the visual cues I use for /b/, /m/ and /p/.
-You can use this Learning with Yaya video to reinforce production of these sounds.
+You can use this Learning with Yaya video and "sing along book" to reinforce production of these sounds.

 3. Label Colors, Animals and Shapes: With sets like the ones below I can target tons of basic vocabulary.
 I can work on animals, colors and shapes by holding two items and asking the child something like "Do you want the duck or the horse?" or by saying something like "Here I have green and purple play doh.
 Which one do you want?"

 4. Identify/Use Descriptive Concepts: While playing with the sets above I also target concepts like long, big, small, same, etc. For example, usually after the child prepared the play do to use the crocodile or the giraffe, the animals won't fit in it.
 So I help the child extend the play doh even more, as I say something like "The crocodile won't fit in here!
 The crocodile is too long!
 We have to make this (play doh) longer!"
 You can also make big and small shapes, and talk about them.
 Or talk about the colors of the objects, and point out which ones are the same color and which ones are different.

 Here is a Learning with Yaya song and "sing along book" to practice colors!